-The carrying value of the Authority's investments is the same as their fair market value amount.
-Investments of \$12,054 and \$11,644 are included as noncurrent restricted investments on the statements of net position at December 31, 2014 and 2013, respectively.
-Investments of \$73,814 and \$85,913 consisting of money market funds are included as noncurrent restricted cash and cash equivalents on the statement of net position at December 31, 2014 and 2013, respectively.
+The carrying value of the Authority's investments is the same as their fair value amount.
+Investments of \$11,181 and \$12,054 are included as noncurrent restricted investments on the statements of net position at December 31, 2015 and 2014, respectively.
+Investments of \$33,553 and \$73,814 consisting of money market funds are included as noncurrent restricted cash and cash equivalents on the statement of net position at December 31, 2015 and 2014, respectively.

 Interest Rate Risk - Interest rate risk is the risk that changes in the interest rates will adversely affect the fair market value of the Authority's investments.
-The Authority is not subject to interest rate risk as all of its investments at December 31, 2014 and 2013 had maturities of less than one year.
+The Authority is not subject to interest rate risk, as all of its investments at December 31, 2015 and 2014 had maturities of less than one year.

 Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
-As of December 31, 2014, the Authority's investments in the guaranteed investment contracts were rated AAA by Standard & Poor's.
+As of December 31, 2015, the Authority's investments in the guaranteed investment contracts were rated AAA by Standard & Poor's.
 The counterparty to the Authority's guaranteed investment contracts is the Commonwealth of Pennsylvania.
 The Authority's investments in money markets were rated AAA by Standard & Poor's.
-The Authority's investments in both fixed income and commercial paper at December 31, 2014 were rated A-1+ by Standard & Poor's.
+The Authority's investments in commercial paper at December 31, 2015 were rated A-1+ by Standard & Poor's.